 Sufficient participation credit is gained from in-class exercises, which are of two major kinds.
 First, we will have in-class groups to carry out learning-focused exercises during class sessions.
 These groups will often be responsible for producing a written product/report when they meet, and your credit for "sufficient participation" will be based on how often you are around to sign these products/reports, and on your being reasonably cooperative with other group members.
 EFO (early feedback opportunity) exercises are essentially "one-minute tests" designed not so much to evaluate your performance as to enable you to check how well you understand key course material, providing valuable performance feedback.
-Credit is based not at all on whether you got the right answer, but only on whether you put in effort to see how well you could do.
+Credit on these EFOs is based not at all on whether you got the right answer, but only on whether you put in effort to see how well you could do.

-Three responses to readings are due overall.
-They can be submitted prior to any class session except those with quizzes or exams or those with no new reading assignment (i.e., Sept.
-26, Oct.
-24, Nov.
-23, Nov.
-30).
-At least one must be submitted by November 2, the other two can be at any point in the term.
+Like sufficient participation credit, the purpose of responses to readings is to give students incentive for putting themselves in a position to learn something (via reading and attending class).
+Two responses to readings are due overall.
+They can be submitted prior to any class session except those with quizzes or exams or those with no new reading assignment.
+At least one must be submitted by November 6, the other one can be at any point in the term.
 You are assigned to send by e-mail to the instructor (with a cc to your lab instructor) by 10 am (four hours before class) a response to the assigned chapter(s) for that day.
-To get credit, responses must be on time and do one of the following: (1) state one specific question you would like answer, or (2) describe one topic or specific point about which you are confused and would like to get some clarification, or (3) give a summary of what you think are the three important points in the reading for that session (use this option if you can't think of a question or unclear point.
+Please begin the subject line of the e-mail with the number "302."
+To get credit, responses must be on time and do one of the following: (1) state one specific question you would like answer, or (2) describe one topic or specific point about which you are confused and would like to get some clarification, or (3) give a summary of what you think are the three most important points in the reading for that session (use this option if you can't think of a question or unclear point).
 Refer to specific page numbers.
 Keep responses short, no longer than 1 page if it were printed.
 To get credit, an RTR cannot be late (after 10 am on day of assignment)!
-Example of a good specific RTR question: "On page 357, it says that the Scheffe test is extremely cautious and safe.
-Does this mean it is better than the Tukey test on page 356?
+Example of a good specific RTR question: "On page 1357, it says that the Scheffe test is extremely cautious and safe.
+Does this mean it is better than the Tukey test on page 1356?
 If not, how do we choose?"
 Example of a vague non-question "I don't understand chapter 13."
-Always specify WHAT you don't understand.
-Note: Questions about reading material are welcome any time, by any communication medium, not just via the RTR assignment for credit.
+Always identify what specifically you don't understand.
+Note: Questions about reading material are welcome any time, by any communication medium, not just via the RTR assignment for credit!